 The Graduate Center’s vibrant campus is housed in a landmark building located just minutes by foot from the School of Journalism campus.
 J-School students will be able to take advantage of an array of student services offered by the Graduate Center, and will have access to a wide range of public events, including lectures, symposia, performances, and workshops.

 The Graduate Center community is enriched by the presence of students from about 80 foreign countries.
 These students in turn benefit from study at a distinguished American university in the midst of one of the world’s most international cities.
 The Office of International Students provides information and assistance to students from outside the United States.
 This office issues Certificates of Eligibility and advises students regarding immigration regulations for the F and J immigration categories.
 Prospective international students may contact the Office of International Students for information or assistance at 212.817.7490; 212.817.1626 (fax); or via email: firstname.lastname@example.org.

 All students are strongly advised to have some form of health and accident coverage, as medical costs in the U.S. are high.
 International students still living overseas are urged to arrange for insurance in their home countries to provide coverage in the U.S., at least until an alternative plan can be arranged.
 The university furnishes information to help students choose an insurance plan either to continue coverage or provide new coverage.
-Limited health services are available to all registered students through the Wellness Center, located at The Graduate Center.
+Visit CUNY’s health insurance page to learn more.

 Fitness Center at Baruch

 The Graduate Center has an arrangement with Baruch’s fitness center to offer reduced pricing for students.